-Sailing to the island with the ferry Sœvar only takes about 15 minutes.
-Departure is from the small harbour at the community Árskógssandur (35 km from Akureyri) on a regular basis (every two hours).
+Sailing to the island with the ferry Sævar only takes about 15 minutes.
+Departure is from the small harbour at the community Árskógssandur (35 km from Akureyri) on a regular basis (every two www.hrisey.is

 Welcome to Hrísey Island!